sercankulcu/sercankulcu.github.io/_memory/2009-07-23-fifteen-dollars.md

 The experience I did not buy remained perfect because reality never had the chance to disappoint me.
 Perhaps it would have been forgettable.
 Perhaps not.

 All I know is that Montreal offered one more thing that night, and my wallet answered before I did.

+## After Fifteen Dollars

+I like the memory most where it refuses to explain itself completely.
+The smallness is not a weakness.
+It is the reason the memory can remain exact.

+The object or phrase works like a handle on a drawer I did not know was still there.
+The rest of the day may be gone, but this little arrangement still has edges.